reo-ar/dragoman/README.md

-fabric-loader
+Dragoman
 ===========

-The loader for mods under Fabric.
+Dragonman loader is a loader based on fabric-loader leveraging GraalVM polyglot features.
 It provides mod loading facilities and useful abstractions for other mods to use.

 ## License